jmcanterafonseca/jmcanterafonseca.github.io/_posts/2020-06-19-preparation-k8s-ckad-exam-part2-pods.markdown

 **Running** a "casual", temporal Pod inside a Cluster:

 {% highlight shell %}
-kubectl run tmPod -it --image=busybox --restart=Never --rm=true -- sh
+kubectl run tm-pod -it --image=busybox --restart=Never --rm=true -- sh
 {% endhighlight %}

 {% include remember.markdown content="`-it` allows to attach your container to the local console." %}